Alkoopman85/alkoopman85.github.io/docs/youtube_popularity.md

 ---

 ### Figure 2: Feature Importance
-Many of the fetures in this plot are engineered from the existing data, and the full description of each feature can be seen in Table B1 of Appendix B in our report.<br>
+Many of the features in this plot are engineered from the existing data, and the full description of each feature can be seen in Table B1 of Appendix B in our report.<br>
 <img src="images/popularity_feature_importance.png?raw=true">

 ---

 ### Figure 3: Linear Regression Base Model
 The output of a base linear regression model on the test dataset.
-We can see that there are two outliers sevearly skewing the results.<br>
+We can see that there are two outliers severely skewing the results.<br>
 <img src="images/popularity_lin_regression.png?raw=true">

 ---